AlexKnyshov/reduvioid_phylogenomic_pipeline/pipelineAHE/README.md

 date

 ```
-Run RAxML as an array job on the list of files
+RAxML was run as an array job on the list of files to efficiently parallelize on many small files
 ```
 ${raxml} \
 	-T 8 \